Data

 Funding

-$7.34 million is available for community-based organizations for projects that address exposure of communities to multiple environmental harms and risks.
-Eligible applicants are not-for-profit (NFP) community-based organizations having 501(c)(3) status or a community-based organization may partner with a NFP that will serve as their fiscal sponsor.
+$5.9 million is now available for community-based organizations for projects that address exposure of communities to multiple environmental harms and risks.
+Eligible applicants are Tribal Organizations and not-for-profit community-based organizations having 501(c)(3) status, or a community-based organization may partner with a NFP that will serve as their fiscal sponsor.
 Eligible projects must address a community’s exposure to multiple environmental harms and risks and include a new research component that will be used to expand the knowledge of the affected community.

 Funding

-$7.34 million is available for community-based organizations for projects that address exposure of communities to multiple environmental harms and risks.
-Eligible applicants are not-for-profit (NFP) community-based organizations having 501(c)(3) status or a community-based organization may partner with a NFP that will serve as their fiscal sponsor.
+$5.9 million is now available for community-based organizations for projects that address exposure of communities to multiple environmental harms and risks.
+Eligible applicants are Tribal Organizations and not-for-profit community-based organizations having 501(c)(3) status, or a community-based organization may partner with a NFP that will serve as their fiscal sponsor.
 Eligible projects must address a community’s exposure to multiple environmental harms and risks and include a new research component that will be used to expand the knowledge of the affected community.

 $50K-$2M for implementation grants, $10K-200K for certification grants

-The Climate Smart Communities (CSC) Grant program was established in 2016 to provide 50/50 matching grants to cities, towns, villages, and counties of the State of New York for eligible climate change mitigation, adaptation, and planning and assessment projects.
+The Climate Smart Communities (CSC) Grant program was established in 2016 to provide grants to cities, towns, villages, and counties of the State of New York for eligible climate change mitigation, adaptation, and planning and assessment projects.
 Funds are available for two broad project categories – implementation and certification.
-The first project category supports implementation projects related to the reduction of greenhouse gas emissions and climate change adaptation.
-The second supports planning and assessment projects aligned with NYS Climate Smart Communities certification actions.
+The first project category supports implementation projects related to the reduction of greenhouse gas emissions (mainly outside the power sector), climate change adaptation, and engineering feasibility studies for flood mitigation and Hydrofluorocarbons.
+The second supports planning and assessment projects aligned with Climate Smart Communities certification actions.

 $50K-$2M for implementation grants, $10K-200K for certification grants

-The Climate Smart Communities (CSC) Grant program was established in 2016 to provide 50/50 matching grants to cities, towns, villages, and counties of the State of New York for eligible climate change mitigation, adaptation, and planning and assessment projects.
+The Climate Smart Communities (CSC) Grant program was established in 2016 to provide grants to cities, towns, villages, and counties of the State of New York for eligible climate change mitigation, adaptation, and planning and assessment projects.
 Funds are available for two broad project categories – implementation and certification.
-The first project category supports implementation projects related to the reduction of greenhouse gas emissions and climate change adaptation.
-The second supports planning and assessment projects aligned with NYS Climate Smart Communities certification actions.
+The first project category supports implementation projects related to the reduction of greenhouse gas emissions (mainly outside the power sector), climate change adaptation, and engineering feasibility studies for flood mitigation and Hydrofluorocarbons.
+The second supports planning and assessment projects aligned with Climate Smart Communities certification actions.

 The New York Community Trust, which brings together the New York Community Trust, The Long Island Community Foundation, and Westchester Community Foundation offers competitive grants to nonprofits to support projects in a number of areas across New York City, Westchester, Long Island and beyond.
 For work in New York City, proposals are accepted from nonprofits anytime through the ongoing competitive grants proposal process.